millengustavo/ml-books/hundred-page-ml/notes.md

 3. an optimization routine leveraging training data to find a solution to the optimization criterion

 ## Gradient Descent
+Iterative optimization algorithm for finding the minimum of a function

+Find a *local minimum*: Starts at some random point and takes steps proportional to the negative of the gradient of the function at the current point

+Gradient descent proceeds in **epochs**.
+Epoch: using the training set entirely to update each parameter

+The learning rate controls the size of an update

+Regular gradient descent is sensitive to the choice of the learning rate and slow for large datasets

+> **Minibatch stochastic gradient descent (SGD)**: speed up the computation by approximating the gradient descent using smaller batches (subsets) of the training data.

+Upgrades to SGD:
+- Adagrad
+- Momentum
+- RMSprop
+- Adam

 ## How Machine Learning Engineers Work
+You don't implement algorithms yourself, you use libraries, most of which are open source -> *scikit-learn*

 ## Learning Algorithms' Particularities
+- different hyperparameters
+- some can accept categorical features
+- some allow the data analyst to provide weightings for each class -> influence the decision boundary
+- some given a feature vector only output the class -> others the probability
+- some allow for online learning
+- some can be used for both classification and regression

 # 5 Basic Practice